AlexDziu/testTaskEpam/readme.md

 **Description**

-This is a test task that includes 2 test cases which check google.com
+This is a test task project which created with framework includes 2 automation tests

-**Prerequisites**
+**Requirements**

 - JDK8 installed
 - Maven installed
 - Cucumber used as framework
 - Allure used as reporter
+- Browsers: Chrome, Opera, FireFox installed

 **How to run tests**

- - -mvn clean test
- **run tests with default settings(Browser:chrome,browserWidth=1024,browserHeight=800)**
+**tests run with default settings:
+Browser=chrome,browserWidth=1024,browserHeight=768, threadCount=2**

- - -mvn clean test allure:serve
+ - mvn clean test allure:serve
  **run test and generate report**

+ - mvn clean test -DthreadCount=1
+ **we can pass quantity of numbers for run parallel execution**

+ - mvn clean test -Dbrowser=opera
+**we can choose Browser: chrome, opera or fireFOx**

- - mvn test -DthreadCount= number
+ - mvn clean test -DbrowserWidth=1600 -DbrowserHeight=1024
- **where number = 1 or 2 and more if we have more tests run parallel execution**

- - -Dbrowser=
- - -DbrowserWidth=
- - -DbrowserHeight=
+ **we can set parameters for window browser**